MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/configure-teams-integration.md

 ms.dyn365.ops.version: 10.0.18
 ---

-# Configure Microsoft Teams integration
+# Enable Dynamics 365 Commerce and Microsoft Teams integration

 [!include [banner](includes/banner.md)]
 [!include [banner](includes/preview-banner.md)]

-This topics descibes how to opt-in and opt-out of Dynamics 365 Commerce and Microsoft Teams integration.
+This topics descibes how to enable Dynamics 365 Commerce and Microsoft Teams integration.

 In order to provision Microsoft Teams with information from Dynamics 365 Commerce and synchronize the task management features between Teams and the point of sale (POS) application, you must enable the integration features in Dynamics 365 Commerce headquarters.

 > [!NOTE]
 > When you enable Microsoft Teams integration, you consent to share your data with Microsoft Teams.
-Data shared with Microsoft Teams may reside in a different geography than your Dynamics 365 Commerce data and may be subject to different compliance standards.
-For more information, see [Microsoft Trust Center](https://www.microsoft.com/trust-center).
+Data shared with Microsoft Teams may reside in a different geography than your Commerce data and may be subject to different compliance standards.
+For more information, see the [Microsoft Trust Center](https://www.microsoft.com/trust-center).
 For information about Microsoft privacy policies, see the [Microsoft Privacy Statement] (http://aka.ms/privacy).

-## Enable Microsoft Teams integration
+## Enable Teams integration

 To enable Teams integration with Dynamics 365 Commerce, you must first register the Teams application with your tenant at the Azure portal.